Traditional scarf with ajrak ornament. Ajrak is a special form of block printing in Pakistan.

 - Sustainable economic development, training and employment

-- Health, social protection and population policy
+- Health, social protection and population dynamics

 SDG trends for Pakistan